Academic Catalog

 4 Credits4 Weekly Lecture Hours

-EDU 220 Introduction to Special Education
+EDU 220 Introduction to Inclusive Education K-12

 Upon successful completion of this course, students should be able to:

-Demonstrate an understanding of identification, characteristics of different types of disabilities, as well as effective evidence-based instructional practices and adaptations.
+Discuss the identification, characteristics of different types of disabilities, as well as effective evidence-based instructional practices and adaptations.

-Demonstrate understanding of the legal rights and responsibilities of the teacher for special education referral and evaluation and the rights and procedural safeguards that students are guaranteed.
+Explain the legal rights and responsibilities of the teacher for special education referral and evaluation and the rights and procedural safeguards that students are guaranteed.

-Demonstrate an understanding of possible causes and implications for the over-representation of minorities in special education so as not to misinterpret behaviors that represent cultural, linguistic differences as indicative of learning problems.
+Explain and analyze the possible causes and implications for the over-representation of minorities in special education so as not to misinterpret behaviors that represent cultural, linguistic differences as indicative of learning problems.

 Identify essential concepts, best-practices and strategies for serving students with IEPs.